Connecting Your TV Show Concepts with the

 payment made to you by the company who wants to produce your show.
-It is token money, and usually company pays it to you simply to retain the exclusive right to further develop and sell your show to a Network.
+It's token money, and varies from company pays it to you simply to retain the exclusive right to further develop and sell your show to a Network or Studio.
 If the writers will agree to a free option simply to